Chicken Massaman Curry

 Massaman Curry Paste

-Massaman Curry Paste is the key to making this recipe successful, it’s the one thing you really don’t want to leave out (as an Amazon Associate we earn from qualifying purchases).
+Massaman Curry Paste is the key to making this recipe successful, it’s the one thing you really don’t want to leave out.
 Don’t substitute for another curry paste like yellow curry or red curry paste .
 Using store-bought curry paste is so much easier than trying to make your own paste from scratch.
 Curry paste is very thick and similar to the consistency of tomato paste.
 It is quite fragrant and will fill up the room with a strong, yet delicious smelling aroma.
-Don’t worry, once you stir in the coconut milk, it will mellow out.
+Don’t worry, once you stir in the coconut milk, it will mellow out into a very mild curry.

-Massaman curry paste in a pan
+Massaman curry paste in a pan.

-Where To Find Massaman Curry Paste
+Where To Find Curry Paste

 You can find Massaman curry paste at most Asian Markets and even at many specialty grocery stores.
 We use the Maesri brand because it is what’s available at the Asian Market closest to us, but I know there are other brands available.
 You can’t really go wrong.
 The kind we use is usually in a small, yellow 4 oz. can (pictured).
 We can usually find it for around $2/can.
 It can also sometimes be found in lidded plastic or paper containers, glass jars, or vacuum-sealed packages.
-You can also find it on Amazon, using the link above.
+I have also been able to find it on Amazon.

 Curry Paste Ingredients

 We use the Maesri Massaman curry paste.
 For this brand, the ingredients include: garlic, sugar, soybean oil, dried red chili, tamarind juice, shallot, salt, lemongrass, coriander seed, cumin, cardamom, cinnamon, bay leaves, cloves, kaffir lime, and galangal.
 Other massaman curry pastes may include ingredients such as tamarind paste, shrimp paste, nutmeg, thai basil, or other unique ingredients.
+If you can’t find a store-bought paste you can always make your own curry paste from scratch.
+But finding all the ground spices and making it yourself would be much more expensive and time consuming.

-Variations
+Variations and Additions

-• Massaman curry meat – more often than not, we use chicken breasts or chicken thighs as the protein in our Massaman curry (just because it’s what we have on hand most of the time) but we have also used beef and shrimp and loved it.
+More often than not, we use chicken as the protein in our Massaman curry (just because it’s what we have on hand most of the time) but we have also used beef and shrimp and loved it.
 Some people also use veal or lamb.
 To make vegetarian or vegan Massaman curry, you easily can use tofu instead of meat.

-• Veggies – the only two vegetables that seem to be in every Massaman curry across the board are potatoes and onions.
+The only two vegetables that seem to be in every Massaman curry across the board are potatoes and onions.
 Here are some of our other favorite vegetable stir-ins:

 • Carrots